National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Flora and fauna:

-The Park flaunts more than 18 ecosystems, which make for a wonderful diversity of flora and fauna.
-Chirpine, rhododendron, alder and oak give way to silver fir, hemlock and larch as the altitude increases.
-Alpine meadows that could put Switzerland to shame are also plenty here.
-Langtang is famous for its bird population - more than 250 species roam the park, in addition to red pandas, black bears, serows and snow leopards.
-46 species of mammals can be spied here, including the Tibetan sheep, the Himalayan tahr, cloudy leopards, the Himalayan black bear, wolves and foxes.
-The Park houses 12 species of threatened birds which ornithologists try to spot the yellow-rumped honey guide, wood snipe, red-headed vulture, greater spotted eagle and the imperial eagle, among others.
+The park boasts more than 18 ecosystems, which make for a wonderful diversity of flora and fauna.
+Chirpine, rhododendron, alder, and oak give way to silver fir, hemlock, and larch as the altitude increases.
+Langtang is famous for its bird population - more than 250 species roam the park, in addition to red pandas, black bears, serows, and snow leopards.
+Forty-six species of mammals can be spied here, including the Tibetan sheep, the Himalayan tahr, cloudy leopards, the Himalayan black bear, wolves, and foxes.
+The Park houses 12 species of threatened birds that ornithologists try to spot: the yellow-rumped honeyguide, wood snipe, red-headed vulture, greater spotted eagle, and the imperial eagle, among others.

 Activities: